-Use this article to add campaign costs in Avid so ROI, net revenue, and response metrics can calculate in reporting.
-You can add costs while building direct mail or upload a cost file for direct mail and digital efforts.
+Use this article to add campaign costs in Avid so ROI, net revenue, and response metrics can calculate in the Matchback Report and Appeal Analysis.
+Most teams add costs by uploading a cost file.
+If your organization uses the in-app Direct Mail tool, you can also enter costs while building an appeal.

 Use this article when

-- You want ROI, ROI Net, net revenue, or response rate to appear in the Appeal Analysis report.
+- You want ROI, ROI Net, net revenue, or response rate to appear in Insights > Appeal Analysis.

-- You have a spreadsheet of costs by appeal code, campaign, or event.
+- You have a spreadsheet of direct mail or digital costs by appeal code, campaign, or event.

 Applies to and prerequisites